Rings (2017 film): Critical response

-On Rotten Tomatoes, the film has an approval rating of 8% based on 113 reviews and an average rating of 3.30/10.
-The site's critical consensus reads, "Rings may offer ardent fans of the franchise a few threadbare thrills, but for everyone else, it may feel like an endless loop of muddled mythology and rehashed plot points".
+On Rotten Tomatoes, the film has an approval rating of 8% based on 116 reviews and an average rating of 3.20/10.
+The site's critical consensus reads: "Rings may offer ardent fans of the franchise a few threadbare thrills, but for everyone else, it may feel like an endless loop of muddled mythology and rehashed plot points".
 On Metacritic, the film has a score of 25 out of 100 based on 23 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "C−" on an A+ to F scale, lower than the B– and C+ earned by its respective predecessors.

-Alex Gilyadov of IGN gave the film a score 4.5/10, stating that it "opts for lazy jump scares and a convoluted origins story no one asked for or needed", though not dismissing that it has "some chilling scenes and creepy visuals".
+Alex Gilyadov of IGN gave the film a score of 4.5/10, stating that it "opts for lazy jump scares and a convoluted origins story no one asked for or needed", though not dismissing that it has "some chilling scenes and creepy visuals".
 Hernan Khatchadourian of Diario Popular described the movie as "more entertaining than the long movie by Verbinsky", praising the cinematography, direction, and acting.
-Peter Travers of Rolling Stone gave the movie zero stars and called it a "botch job" that suffers from "demo-worthy awfulness in directing, writing and acting".
+Peter Travers of Rolling Stone gave the film zero stars and called it a "botch job" that suffers from "demo-worthy awfulness in directing, writing and acting".
 Peter Sobczynski of RogerEbert.com gave a single star, calling it "more wearying than frightening".
 A.A.
 Dowd of The A.V.
 Club commented that the film was a pale imitation of the 2002 American remake in terms of visuals and plot structure.
 He also dismissed the film's characters as "bland nothings", citing their lack of development in the story.
 John Squires from Bloody Disgusting "dug Rings quite a bit", suggesting that "the movie itself is actually way better than its clearly-intended-for-teen-audiences marketing", and the reveal of the final scene in the trailer was "completely robbed of suspense by the marketing department".

 Other international critics applauded the film.
 Mike McCahill of The Guardian commented that the film "smoothly reinvents the wheel", pointing out that "the admirably loopy finale, involving blind Vincent d'Onofrio's swarming army of cicadas, is worthy of one of the better Exorcist sequels".
 Javier Jimenez Montoya of Vavel also praised the film, stating that "it's a step forward in the horror genre" and applauding "its strong, surprising ending".

-The generally negative critical reception in the US, along with its lower-than-expected US box office intake, was partially blamed by some critics and fans for the cancellation of Paramount's newest installment of the Friday the 13th franchise.
+The generally negative critical reception in the United States, along with its lower-than-expected American box office intake, was partially blamed by some critics and fans for the cancellation of Paramount's newest installment of the Friday the 13th franchise.

 The final numbers in the global box office pushed Paramount to consider making another film in the Ring franchise.